GenericMappingTools/gmt/doc/rst/source/grdselect.rst

     Specify a multisegment point file.
-A data source must contain at least one point from *pointfile* to pass [Default is to not consider point inclusions].  **Note**: If data source is a 3-D cube then we also check if *pointfile* has *z*-coordinates and if the 3-D point is inside the cube [only check in map view].
+A data source must contain at least one point from *pointfile* to pass [Default is to not consider point inclusions].  **Note**: If data source is a 3-D cube then we also check if *pointfile* has *z*-coordinates and if the 3-D point is inside the cube [Default is to only check in map view].

 .. _-D: